AutoPlayLabs-Dev/Flow-Image-Automator/README.md

 Best for: Scene-based storytelling, cinematic storyboards, or multi-frame animation preparation.

 ### 🛠️ Advanced Tools
-* **Prompt Queue Manager:** Organize and sequence your prompts.
-No more waiting for one image to finish before typing the next.
+* **Prompt Queue Manager:** The Processing Settings act as your central command hub for fine-tuning performance and output.
+Use Stealth Mode and Random Delay to mimic human behavior and avoid rate limits, while Auto Clear Cache optimizes memory to keep your browser fast during large-scale batches.
+With Auto Download, your assets are saved instantly, and you retain full creative control by globally configuring your preferred AI Model, Aspect Ratio, and Images per Prompt for a seamless, professional, and hands-free generation experience.
-* **Start Automation:** One-click execution.
-Sit back while the tool processes your entire queue automatically.
+* **Start Automation:** Transform your workflow into a hands-free experience with a single click.
+Once activated, Start Automation takes full control—automatically feeding prompts, uploading reference images, generating your visuals, and handling all downloads.
+By eliminating repetitive manual inputs and monitoring, this feature allows you to scale your production to hundreds of high-quality images effortlessly while you focus on your next creative breakthrough.
-* **Content Downloader:** Easily batch-download your generated masterpieces with organized naming conventions.
+* **Content Downloader:** Simplify your post-generation workflow with the Content Download Manager.
+This tool provides a centralized panel to view all your finished assets, allowing you to select and download hundreds of images in a single batch.
+By eliminating the need for individual saving, it ensures that managing large volumes of content is fast, organized, and effortless.
-* **AI Prompt Creator:** Stuck for ideas?
-Use the built-in AI helper to expand simple words into detailed, high-performance prompts.
+* **AI Prompt Creator:** The AI Prompt Creator is your built-in brainstorming partner for overcoming creative blocks.
+This feature provides an extensive list of prompt ideas designed to inspire unique and high-quality visuals.

 ![image alt](https://github.com/AutoPlayLabs-Dev/Flow-Image-Automator/blob/0ba6f002c641c10a39d785d5d87dd0e9088dca2b/fia3.png)  ![image alt](https://github.com/AutoPlayLabs-Dev/Flow-Image-Automator/blob/ae84eb865c77fc976858c62b21a6c94610ed46f9/fia4.png)